Child Car Seat Safety in Japan

 As this is just a simple guide and we are not experts on child safety here are PLAZA HOMES, we suggest that you further read about child car seat safety at the following sites.

-For in depth car seat safety related questions please contact them or you can also join the CSFTL Facebook Group.
+For those with more in-depth car seat safety related questions please contact them or you can also join the CSFTL Facebook Group.

 You may also be interested in these articles